 “Naw,” he answered.
-“I didn’t have any family but I wanted to start one.
-I guess that would be my only regret.
-But I would reckon not starting a family isn’t as painful as actually having one and losing it.”
+“I didn’t have family but I wanted to start one.
+I guess that’d be my only regret.
+But I reckon not starting a family isn’t as painful as actually having one and losing it.”

 “I’m worried about what my mom thought?
 I bet she was pretty sad.”

 “Yeah, but look on the bright side.
 You’ll see her soon right?”
 Tom added.

 “Some hunters killed me.”

 Tom grunted.
 “You’d think with all the murders in these woods the authorities would have caught someone.”